puristajs/purista/website/src/handbook/2_create-new-service.md

 <Badge text="Be aware" type="warning"/>

-In real world, holding states in the service class is a bad approach and should be avoided.
+In the real world, holding states in the service class is a bad approach and should be avoided.
 Such stuff is hard to handle and to scale.
 Try to keep things as stateless as possible.

 So, you might ask why a service class at all?